Automating-GIS-processes/csc-notebook-dockerfile/README.md

 containers in which CSC Notebooks are run.

-When creating the *CSC Notebooks* workspace and application, this repository can be directly referenced, see detailed instructions below (TODO).
+When creating the *CSC Notebooks* workspace and application, this repository can be directly referenced, see detailed instructions below.

 ## Steps to create docker image, a workspace and application for AutoGIS